twosixlabs/armory-library/docs/developers/style.md

 As of version 0.16.1 `tools/format_json.py` no longer exists.
 Instead the built-in [json.tool](https://docs.python.org/3/library/json.html#module-json.tool) is used along with the `--sort-keys` and `--indent=4` flags.

+We use [isort](https://pycqa.github.io/isort/) to sort Python imports.

+    isort --profile black *

 We use [Flake8](https://flake8.pycqa.org/) for non-formatting PEP style enforcement.

     flake8

 Our repo-specific Flake8 configuration is detailed in `.flake8`.

-We use [isort](https://pycqa.github.io/isort/) to sort Python imports.

-    isort --profile black *
+We use [mypy](https://mypy-lang.org/) for static type checking.

+    mypy

+Notebooks are type checked using [nbqa](https://github.com/nbQA-dev/nbQA) and output stripped using [nbstripout](https://github.com/kynan/nbstripout).

+    nbqa mypy
+    nbstripout

+Once clean, the notebook JSON source is checked and formatted.

+Finally, large file commits are prevented with `check-added-large-files`.

 ### Pre-commit Hooks